Užice: Ottoman period

 Užice fell to the Ottoman Turks in 1463 and formed part of the Sanjak of Smederevo.
 It served as an important civilian and military locality for the Ottoman Empire, with the first Ottoman census in 1476-1478 listing Užice as a village.
 By the late 15th century, Ottoman authorities invested in the restoration of the local fortress and encouraged migration into Užice, turning the once village into a town.
 By the start of the 16th century, Užice became an administrative capital with a majority Turkish population.
 Local building's were erected in line with Ottoman architecture and a small Christian population lived in the mahallah of Carina.
-In 1690 during the Great Turkish War, Hapsburg forces captured Užice and the city fell within the realms of Hapsburg occupied Serbia.
-The Great Turkish War and subsequent retreat of Hapsburg forces uprooted the local Serbian population, with much of the Serbian population leaving Užice as part of the Great Migrations of the Serbs.
-During the Serbian Revolution, Užice fell to rebel forces, however the city was recaptured by Ottoman forces in 1813.
-In 1844, the demographic makeup of the city consisted of 3,695 Turks and 707 Serbs, with the city housing one Serbian Orthodox Church and 35 Islamic Mosques.
-Between 1875-1877 during the Herzegovina uprising, Užice served as the main refuge site for Serbs fleeing Herzegovina.
+In 1690 during the Great Turkish War, Habsburg forces captured Užice and the city fell within the realms of Habsburg-occupied Serbia.
+The Great Turkish War and subsequent retreat of Habsburg forces uprooted the local Serbian population, with much of the Serbian population leaving Užice as part of the Great Migrations of the Serbs.
+During the Serbian Revolution, Užice fell to rebel forces; however, the city was recaptured by Ottoman forces in 1813.
+In 1844, the demographic makeup of the city consisted of 3,695 Turks and 707 Serbs, with the city housing one Serbian Orthodox church and 35 Islamic mosques.
+Between 1875 and 1877 during the Herzegovina uprising, Užice served as the main refuge site for Serbs fleeing Herzegovina.
 This mass migration, coupled with the mass emigration of the local Turks significantly changed the ethnic makeup of the town.

 Modern Serbia

-Užice was the first town in Serbia with a hydroelectric power plant producing alternating current.
+Užice was the first town in Serbia and one of the first towns in Europe with a hydroelectric power plant producing alternating current.
 It was built on the Đetinja river in 1900.
 In 1913, the first railway line was constructed into Užice, connecting the town to the Belgrade-Niš railway, via Stalać.
 In 1925, the railway was extended to Višegrad, connecting Belgrade to the Adriatic Sea.